 workshops

-New participants must arrange with Molly to have a short basics session to learn the tools and materials.
+First-timers: New participants must arrange a short introductory session with Molly to learn the basic tools and materials before joining.

-All participants must have their own accident insurance.
+Insurance: All participants must carry their own accident insurance.

-THESE EVENINGS ARE BASED ON A SLIDING SCALE: 20- covers basic materials and anything above 35- begins to pay Molly an hourly wage.
+CHF 35.– and above begins to pay Molly an hourly wage.

 January 20